Skip to main content

 the heartbeat model

-The benefits of the heartbeat (or push) publication model is that integrators receive data continuously.
-However, if the dApp provides services which only need data inputs for specific actions, at unpredictable times, or to verify components of a transaction, then this model can be nonoptimal or costly given the rate at which data is received versus instances of data use.
+The benefits of the heartbeat publication model is that integrators receive data continuously.
+However, if the dApp provides services which only need data inputs for specific actions, at unpredictable times, or to verify components of a transaction, then this model can be suboptimal or costly given the rate at which data is received versus instances of data use; this inefficiency for some of our integrator's use cases led us to begin development on the Orcfax on-demand model.

 The on-demand publication model

-If an Orcfax feed consumer needs a more current update for a given datum feed (e.g. ADA/FACT) than is available on-chain or through an existing heartbeat publication schedule, then:
+If an Orcfax feed integrator needs a more current update for a given Orcfax feed (e.g. ADA-FACT) than is available on-chain or through an existing heartbeat publication schedule, then an integrator can request its publication

 the on-demand model